Home Running Blog Site Index Link To Us Contact Us

 Upper Back / Trapezius

-Stand with feet hip width apart, knees slightly bent.
-Reach forward with both arms and link hands at chest height.
-Push arms forwards, as though “hugging a tree”, to stretch upper back.
+Stand with your feet hip-width apart, with your knees slightly bent, and reach forward with both arms, linking your hands at chest height.
+Push your arms forwards - as though hugging a tree - to stretch your upper back.

 Upper Arm (Triceps)

-Stand with feet hip width apart, knees slightly bent.
-Place one hand flat between shoulder blades, keeping the upper arm close to ear.
-Using the other arm apply gentle pressure onto the elbow to push hand down back thus assisting with the stretch.
+Stand with your feet hip-width apart, with your knees slightly bent.
+Place one hand flat between your shoulder blades, keeping the upper arm close to your ear.
+Using the other arm, apply gentle pressure onto the elbow to push hand down and back - thus assisting with the stretch.

 Sides (Obliques)

-Stand with feet apart knees slightly bent.
-Place left hand on left hip.
-Reach up then over with right arm.
-Avoiding leaning forwards or backwards, lean over to the side keeping arms straight.
-Repeat other side.
+Stand with your feet apart and your knees slightly bent, while placing your left hand on your left hip.
+Reach up then over with your right arm.
+Then, whilst avoiding leaning forwards or backwards, lean over to the side keeping your arms straight.
+Repeat for the other side.

 Lower Back and Backside (Gluts)

-Lie on floor.
-Keeping back flat, bring both knees to chest.
-With arms linked behind knees apply light pressure, bringing knees closer to chest.
+Lie on the floor, and while keeping your back flat, bring both knees to your chest.
+With your arms linked behind your knees, apply light pressure to bring you knees closer to your chest.

 Backside (Gluts)

-Lay flat on floor.
-Raise right leg so the knee joint is bent at 90°.
-Keeping shoulders/back as flat as possible to the floor, gently drop knee towards floor on the left moving over the other leg.
-Repeat for the other leg.
+Lay flat on the floor, and raise your right leg so the knee joint is bent at 90°.
+Keeping your shoulders/back as flat as possible to the floor, gently drop your knee towards the floor on the left - moving over the other leg.
+Repeat for the other side.